 About Power from the Prairie

 Power from the Prairie (PftP) is a proposed, nominal 4,000 Megawatt (MW) high voltage direct current (HVDC) electric transmission line.
-Its purpose is to facilitate the integration of massive quantities of new renewable energy (wind and solar) into the grid, to reliably and economically enable higher levels of renewable energy than would otherwise be possible, and to support jobs and economic development in the states it touches.
+Its purpose is to facilitate the integration of massive quantities of new renewable energy (wind and solar) and other energy sources into the grid, to reliably and economically enable higher levels of renewable energy than would otherwise be possible, and to support jobs and economic development in the states it touches.

-As proposed by Power from the Prairie LLC, the line would extend from the wind energy fields of Southern Wyoming, crossing either South Dakota or Nebraska, to the wind fields of Northwestern Iowa (Figure 1).
-It would feature a DC/AC/DC convertor station in the middle, which would enable interconnection of thousands of MW of new renewable energy sources in some of the best wind energy regimes in the nation.
+As proposed by Power from the Prairie LLC, the line would extend from the wind energy fields of Southern Wyoming, crossing South Dakota to the Western edge of MISO Tranche 2.1(Figure 1).
+It would feature a DC/AC/DC convertor station in the middle, which would enable interconnection of thousands of MW of new renewable energy and other sources in some of the best wind energy regimes in the nation.
 This resource is currently landlocked and unavailable due to lack of transmission and access to markets.
+Hyper-scale data centers could be located here, too.

 FIGURE 1: Power from the Prairie Concept